Leicestershire Community Champions Awards 2020

 A local club (not a registered charity,) not for profit organisation that has made a difference to the local community and stepped up in the face of adversity.

-For this award we are looking for a local community organisation that has offered their support to their local community when their day to day activities could not take place.
-How have you made a difference in an innovative way?
+A local community organisation that has offered their support to their local community when their day to day activities could not take place.

 Syston Charity Crafting Group